-- Your flat iron has no temperature setting: a temperature setting is must have for fine hair.
+- Your flat iron has no temperature setting: a temperature setting is must-have for fine hair.
 If you have fine hair, don’t buy a flat iron without a temperature setting.

 - Not allowing your hair to cool: cooling down sets your hair.
 After flat ironing, don’t put it back in a clip or ponytail right away.
 Let it cool down.

-- You neglect to clean your flat iron: dust and burnt product gathers on your flat iron.
+- You neglect to clean your flat iron: dust and burnt product gather on your flat iron.
 Clean it every now and then.
 Use alcohol on a cool flat iron or wipe a warm flat iron with a damp towel (unplug it first).

 - Pulling down as you flat iron: this will make your hair flat.
 Some experts suggest getting as close to the scalp as possible and pulling up as go, rather than down.
 This will give you a boost of volume at the crown.

 - Not brushing your hair: before flat ironing, brush out all the knots.
 Such will quicken the straightening process and require fewer repeat processes.

 If you’re just starting out with the flat iron, give yourself time to learn how to use it.
 As with anything, it takes practice to learn how to effectively it.
 Once you do, though, you’ll love the sleek, smooth looks and will be able to accomplish smooth styles in no time.